lubuntu-team/manual/source/2/2.1/2.1.4/bluedevil.rst

 Sending files
 -------------
 To send a file to another device after pairing with the device :menuselection:`Internet --> Bluedevil Send File` to open the file sending dialog.
 Then select the device you want to send a file to.
 Press the button with the upward pointing arrow to to bring a dialog of which files to transfer.
 To coose the file navigate to the path and select the :guilabel:`Open` button.
 To choose which device to sent a file select the device under :guilabel:`Select a device from the list`.
 Then to actually send the file press the :guilabel:`Send files` button.
+On a mobile device you may need to press a button to allow the file transfer.

 .. image:: bluedevil-sendfile.png